charliewhitfield/ivoyager_table_importer/README.md

 # I, Voyager - Table Importer

 TL;DR: It imports tables like [this](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) and provides access to processed, statically typed data.
-Table processing imputes defaults, prefixes strings, converts floats by specified units, and converts text enumerations to integers (enumerations can be project or table-defined), amongst other things.
+Table processing imputes defaults, prefixes strings, and converts floats by specified units and text enumerations to integers (enumerations can be project or table-defined), amongst other things.

 ## Installation